ocaml/v2.ocaml.org/site/learn/faq.md

 {x = 10.; y = 20.; z = 30.};;
 ```

-Since OCaml 4.02, field are automatically disambiguated when types are
+Since OCaml 4.02, fields are automatically disambiguated when types are
 known.
 For example, in `let u:point_3d = ... in u.x`, `u.x` refers to
 the field of `point_3d` even though it is shadowed.
 However, field
 disambiguation does not work when type information is not available